AdaptiveCpp/AdaptiveCpp/README.md

 hipSYCL is still in an experimental stage of development.
 It can successfully execute some SYCL programs; but parts of the specification are not yet implemented.

 Still unimplemented/missing is in particular:
-* hierarchical kernel dispatch with flexible work group ranges (hierarchical dispatch with ranges fixed at `parallel_for_work_group` is supported).
+* hierarchical kernel dispatch with flexible work group ranges (hierarchical dispatch with ranges fixed at `parallel_for_work_group` invocation is supported).
 * Explicit memory copy functions
 * placeholder accessors
 * Atomics